 - Maps of the pertinent geography during the time of the Old and New Testament.

-Make sure you choose a Bible translation that is a literal or formal equivalent translation.
-You do not want to swap English translations once you have committed to one as your preferred choice for Bible study.
+Choose a study Bible that uses your preferred Bible translation.
+Ideally, you do not want to swap English translations once you have committed to one.
 Three popular formal equivalent translations are:

 - English Standard Version (ESV)